spencer-shadley/completed-class/01-Class-Content/09-NodeJS/02-Homework/README.md

 SO THAT I can easily prepare reports for stakeholders

 ## Business Context
 When preparing a report for stakeholders, it is important to have up-to-date information about members of the development team.
-Rather than navigate to each team member's GitHub profile, a command-line application will allow for quick and easy generation of profiles in PDF format.
+Rather than navigating to each team member's GitHub profile, a command-line application will allow for quick and easy generation of profiles in PDF format.

 ## Acceptance Criteria